thln/FortuneTeller/README.md

 # FortuneTeller
 One of my labs for ITP 342.
-THis is a fortune teller lab with data persistence.
+This is a fortune teller lab with data persistence. iOS App, built with xCode/Objective C.